Use it to unit-test Appery.io server-code functions.

 ApperyUnit supports Appery.io Server-Code API in read-only mode.

-object that change data in Appery DB will just print request parameters to console.
+It means that methods of Collection object that change data in Appery DB will just print request parameters to console.

 More details can be found at Supported Server-Code Functions section.